Useurmind/ModuleInject/nocontainer_injection.md

 The things the module does for you is resolving modules by using the registry.
 Here we assume the registry is set by a parent module.
 The `IBllModule` is resolved and then used to inject the service into the controller.

-The method `OnRegistryResolved` is called during the resolution process of this module as soon as all properties with the `RegistryComponentAttribute` are resolved by the base class.
+The method `OnRegistryResolved` is called during the resolution process of this module as soon as all properties with the `FromRegistryAttribute` are resolved by the base class.

-###Combining `Module` class with a DI container
+### Combining `Module` class with a DI container

 Using the `Module` base class you could even apply a DI container from a completely different library.